usvi/bitlbee-whatsapp-nt/README.md

 OK, so in this repository I will try to create a bitlbee plugin for whatsapp.
 With C. Dunno what will happen.
 Lets see.

+Quick statuses: **NOT WORKING.
+MAYBE IN THE SUMMER OF 2022.
+SORRY.**

 Why the name?
 It means the next try of creating bilbee plugin for whatsapp.
 Because other people have tried and projects are now non-functioning or dormant.
 Or written